tardate/LittleCodingKata/ruby/serial/README.md

-# #xxx Serial Communications with Ruby
+# #334 Serial Communications with Ruby

 Options for serial communications in Ruby as they stand in mid-2025.